emoilanen/countries_rest_app/README.md

 # Countries REST-API app

-This app fetches country data from restcountries.com -service.
+This app fetches country data from restcountries.com -service. you can access the application at: https://countries-rest-app.vercel.app/

 **Techniques used :** React, Typescript, Material UI, @emotion/styled, React router